Tenza/configurations/ArchLinux Installation/3 - Base System XOrg.md

 9. There is also [nvidia-xrun](https://aur.archlinux.org/packages/nvidia-xrun/) that tries to ditch Bumblebee to gain a bit of performance.
 10. Read more [here](http://www.pcworld.com/article/2944964/how-to-use-nvidia-optimus-to-switch-active-gpus-and-save-power-on-linux-laptops.html), [here](http://www.thelinuxrain.com/articles/the-state-of-nvidia-optimus-on-linux), [here](http://www.webupd8.org/2012/11/primus-better-performance-and-less.html) and [here](https://support.steampowered.com/kb_article.php?ref=6316-GJKC-7437)

 After consideration, I want the system to run with Bumblebee, bbswitch and Primus.

 <pre>
 pacman -S mesa mesa-libgl lib32-mesa-libgl xf86-video-intel
-pacman -S nvidia nvidia-libgl
+pacman -S nvidia
 pacman -S bumblebee lib32-virtualgl lib32-nvidia-utils
 pacman -S bbswitch primus lib32-primus pacman -S mesa-demos
 </pre>

+1. Dont install `nvidia-libgl` or `lib32-nvidia-libgl`, there are compatibility problems with bumblebee, instead use `mesa-libgl` and `lib32-mesa-libgl`.
+2. Another interesting package to notice is `vulkan-intel`, unfortunatly my notebook has a Intel Core i7 3612QM, with Intel HD Graphics 4000 so Vulkan is not yet supported.
+3. XOrg-server will probably be installed, given the dependencies of the packages.
+If so, it will ask to choose a input driver, select the newer `libinput` driver.

 In order to use Bumblebee, it is necessary to add your regular user to the bumblebee group and also enable bumblebeed.service.